CHIME/FRB Outriggers: KKO Station System and Commissioning Results

 where $T_A$ is the antenna temperature due to the source, $T_S$ is the system temperature, $\Delta \nu$ is the frequency channel width, and $\tau$ is the integration time. $C\leq 1$ is a factor that depends on the properties of the receiver.
 This is true under the assumption that $T_A \ll T_S$ and that noise is uncorrelated among antennas.
 We compare the observed S/N at KKO to that at CHIME, making the reasonable assumption that $C$ is the same for both due to their identical receiver hardware.
 The expectation is, thus:

 where $N_\text{KKO} = 128$ and $N_\text{CHIME} = 2048$.
-Comparing SEFDs between CHIME and KKO has established that they have similar system temperature (see Section~\ref{s:noise}).
+Comparing single-feed SEFDs between CHIME and KKO has established that they have similar system temperature (see Section~\ref{s:noise}), as expected since they comprise nearly-identical analog hardware and are suspended over similar-area cylinders.
 We assume, justified by the observed bright source transits, that the CHIME and KKO primary beams overlap sufficiently well that each instrument receives a similar response to incoming signals.